lauraivillegasr/parthenogenomics/README.md

 	awk '{ total += $5; count++ } END { print total/count }' Xsexpop.mpileup_WT.corrected

-Plots for visualizing results ere generated using ggplot2 on R.
+Plots for visualizing results were generated using ggplot2 on R.

 4. Alternative theta estimation using Tetmer - This tool estimates theta on only homologous copies in (polyploid) our case triploid genomes, which allows us to see how the third copy porivdes more genetic diversity.